SAP-samples/abap-cheat-sheets/32_Performance_Notes.md

 Contexts of reducing content transfer are, for example, the following:

 - Using the `TRANSPORTING` addition
 	- Statements like `MODIFY`, `READ`, or `LOOP` support the `TRANSPORTING` addition, which lets you specify the exact fields to process, rather than processing all fields.
+For read operations, this is true for specifying work areas as the target area.
 	- In some cases, `TRANSPORTING` can specify `NO FIELDS`, such as in a read operation when only system fields are needed.

 - Using field symbols and data reference variables instead of work areas
-	- Statements like `LOOP` and `READ` provide three options to specify the target area for the read table line.
+	- Statements like `LOOP` and `READ` provide three options to specify the target area for the read table line (or no target area using `TRANSPORTING NO FIELDS`): work areas, field symbols, data reference variables.
 	- Depending on factors like the complexity of the internal table (e.g., nested components) or the number of reads, using work areas may be less efficient since the content of the table line is copied to the target variable, while other options behave like pointers.
 However, for simpler tables, reading into work areas may not be less efficient.
 Plus, the `TRANSPORTING` addition lets you exclude fields.
 	- Consider using field symbols or data reference variables as the target area instead of work areas if:
 		- Direct access to table lines is necessary (e.g., for modification).